realworldocaml/book/en/04-lists-options-and-patterns.md

 # let l1 = ["Chicago"; "Paris"; "Tokyo"];;
 val l1 : string list = ["Chicago"; "Paris"; "Tokyo"]
 # List.nth l1 1;;
-- : string = "Paris"
+- : string option = Some "Paris"
 # List.nth l1 2;;
-- : string = "Tokyo"
+- : string option = Some "Tokyo"
 ```

-The square bracker syntax is really just a shorthand.
+The square bracket syntax is really just a shorthand.
 There are really just two
 ways to construct a list value.

 * [] is the _empty_ list.